Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 the Super Easy Way

 Looking for an easy way to add some style and privacy to your windows?
 Make a soft fold Roman shade, or folded shade window treatment.
 Super easy, stylish and inexpensive!
+Just follow this step-by-step tutorial for your own custom Roman shades.

-This project is super easy to do, and it only takes a few hours from start to finish.
 Plus, you can customize the shade to fit your needs and taste.

 For me and my office, I need to keep it light, but to also offer me (and my neighbor) a sense of privacy.
-Actually, it was really about controlling the view.

 In our lake community, most of the houses are very close together.
 Our neighbor has lovely freshly painted siding and a great stone chimney, I just don’t like peering in each others windows, especially when I’m at my desk late at night.
 It just feels a bit icky and intrusive.